ufidon/ds/mod4/avl.md

    -  *balanced* if its bf = 0
    -  *left-heavy* if its bf > 0
    -  *right-heavy* if its bf < 0
+- Every node is balanced in a balanced AVL tree

 🏃 Exercise
 ---